keithalewis/math/fm.md

 would be determined by equation (2): ${V_t D_t = (\sum_{\o{\tau}_j > t} \o{A}_j D_{\o{\tau}_j})|_{\AA_t}}$.

 Perfect hedges do not exist in practice.
-A fundamental (unsolved) problem in mathematical finance is how to hedge a derivative when a perfect hedge does not exist.
+A fundamental problem in mathematical finance is how to hedge a derivative when a perfect hedge does not exist.
 A first attempt at a solution
 is to assume a perfect hedge exists.